In an effort to hold myself accountable to my yearly goals, I post the progress made at the end of each month.

 Looing forward to returning to my sixth (and seventh) novel after I manage to complete the fifth novel.

 7. Sell one children’s book to a publisher.

-I am still struggling to find a clever end to my first picture book.
+I am struggling to find a clever end to a picture book.
 Once I do, it will be sent to the publisher for review.
-I will be sharing the book with my students in a week or two.
-My hope is that they may propose an ending that works.
-Kids are smart like that.
+I am tempted to crowd source a clever ending because I’ve been pondering this problem for three weeks without any luck.